Take a walk among the wildflowers of Shell Creek Road

 Statewide wildflower blooms

-Sand verbena, Arizona lupine, desert dandelion, browneyes and desert sunflower are all visible in the park, according to the Wild Flower Hotline.
+Desert dandelion, desert sunflower, desert bluebells, phacelia, ocotillos and chuparosa are all still visible in the park, according to the Wild Flower Hotline.

-Walker Canyon: Located near Lake Elsinore just south of Los Angeles, the canyon’s rolling hills are filled with wildflowers, especially California poppies.
+Walker Canyon: Located near Lake Elsinore just south of Los Angeles, the canyon’s rolling hills are filled with wildflowers — especially California poppies — although they’re starting to fade a bit from their initial glory.

 For more information on the state’s super blooms, visit the Theodore Payne Foundation’s website at theodorepayne.org/learn/wildflower-hotline or call the Carrizo Plain National Monument Visitor Center from Thursday to Sunday at 805-475-2035.